 1969/70

-This set comprises a combination of stickers and cards.
+This is a very high quality set of cards in an excellent album.
+It is very collectable, and therefore album, stickers and cards fetch high prices.
 The stickers are self-adhesive, with a peel-off back.
 The cards are designed to be glued into the album.
-If you collect the stickers it is therefore ideal to collect them with their backing paper.
+If you collect the stickers it is therefore ideal to collect them with their backing paper, though you may find that the glue has not lasted the tests of time.
 If you collect the cards it is best to collect them in 'never been stuck in an album' condition.

 The set comprises the following (with galleries available via each link):